electronick/enum_column/README.txt

 How to use it.

-In your Gemfile:
+In you Gemfile:

-  gem 'enum_column_strict'
+  gem 'enum_column3'

 In your schema: